cdot/Squirrel/README.md

    - doesn't have any way for users - or even developers - to access the data without your unique password
    - is simple to use

+Additional features include:
+   - Reminders for when you think passwords need to be changed
+   - Built-in random password generator
+   - Export to, or import from, JSON
-Squirrel uses a "cloud store" to synchronise your safe between multiple computers.
-However you don't have
+   - Uses a "cloud store" to synchronise your safe between multiple computers.

 ## Security risks

 In the past browsers have often been highlighted as the source of security problems.
 As a result, modern browsers are very well designed and, if used properly, offer a very secure environment in which to run software.